 As a result, there are hundreds of things you can do to optimize your website for SEO, including on-site SEO vs off-site SEO and more.

 If you need help developing an effective SEO strategy together, check out that blog.

 SEM, Search Engine Marketing, is the paid version of SEO.
 SEM is also sometimes referred to as PPC advertising which stands for Pay-Per-Click advertising.

-SEM is the process of ranking in the top paid spots in the search engine results.
+SEM is the process of ranking in the top paid spots in search engine results.
 Take a look at this photo again to see the difference.